oguzkaganozt/djangow/README.md

 # djangow
-Smooth web development with Django
+Smooth WEB development Tutorial with Django

 Django is WEB development framework for Python
 Main principal of it is The MVT(Model-View-Template) like MVC(Model View Controller)